 In other words, DO NOT try to vape an oral CBD tincture, or sublingually “ingest” a vape-specific CBD vape juice — the results will not be favorable!

-Why Extra Caution Needs to be Taken When Shopping for CBD e-Liquid
+Take Extra Caution When Shopping for CBD E-Liquid

-Another thing to consider altogether when shopping for CBD vape products (and something which definitely is not considered enough in today’s market), is safety.
-I mean we get it – when considering something like smoking or vaping, safety is probably the farthest thing from your mind.
+Another thing to consider altogether when shopping for CBD vape products is safety.
+This is something which definitely is not considered enough in today’s market.
+We get it – when considering something like smoking or vaping, safety is probably the farthest thing from your mind.
 If 99% of tobacco smokers, for example, had any regard for safety, do you think they’d do it at all?
 Probably not.

 However, people who vape CBD e-liquid need to take considerable precaution when choosing their product, as the current unregulated nature of the industry has made for some pretty questionable products to hit the shelves – both online and in stores/vape shops across the U.S.

-Consider this: while the dangers of tobacco have been well-known and well-documented for decades, at least the industry is regulated in a way that allows consumers to know what they’re ingesting.
+Consider this: while the dangers of tobacco are well-known and well-documented, officials at least regulate the industry in a way that allows consumers to know what they’re ingesting.
 For instance, have you ever seen the massive “This Product Causes Cancer” warning labels on the side of cigarette packs?